Dashadower/MS-Visionify/rune_trainer/readme.md

 ## *Note on dataset*

-I did not include the dataset I have personally used, to prevent malicious users getting stuff without effort.
-If you would like to request the dataset, please personally contact me.
+I did not include the dataset I have personally used, to prevent malicious users getting stuff without effort. ~~If you would like to request the dataset, please personally contact me.~~ Under no circumstances I will release any more information related to botting or the repo itself.